Siemens Integrity Initiative – Annual Report 2021

 Integrating compliance into our business processes has played a crucial role in creating an effective compliance system, and a key aspect of this has been educating our customers about our compliance principles.

-One example of this took place in 2018 at the Hannover Messe, the world’s most important industry trade fair.
-There the Digital Factory and Process Industries and Drives divisions presented the new game “Compliance included …” to their customers.
+One example of this took place at the Hannover Messe, the world’s most important industry trade fair.
+There, Digital Industries presented the new game “Compliance included …” to their customers.
 When it comes to compliance, this is what Siemens is all about: clean business, always and everywhere!